-Matthew 18:15-17, Luke 17:3-4, 1 Corinthians 5, Ephesians 5, 1 Thessalonians 4:1-12, 1 Timothy 5:20, Titus 1:6, and 1 John 1:5-10 all tell us that unrepentant sin should not be tolerated in the church, particularly sexual sin.
+Matthew 18:15-17, Luke 17:3-4, Romans 16:17-18, 1 Corinthians 5, Ephesians 5, 1 Thessalonians 4:1-12, 1 Timothy 5:20, Titus 1:6, and 1 John 1:5-10 all tell us that unrepentant sin should not be tolerated in the church, particularly sexual sin.
 True repentance requires an honest confession of wrong done and a sincere demonstration of a change in behavior over an extended period of time.
-Abuse perpetrated by supposedly repentant, redeemed Christians should not be treated as ordinary sin.
-Abusers should not be too easily shown grace while being allowed to continue in their positions of authority or opportunity to abuse.
-Forgiving and restoring an abusive person to the environment where the abuse was done will only encourage the abusive patterns to resume and likely embolden the abuser.
+Abuse perpetrated by supposedly already repentant, redeemed Christians should not be treated as ordinary sin that can be quickly forgiven by the mere words of an insincere or generalized confession.
+True confession and repentance of abusive behavior requires that the abuser be able to recognize and acknowledge the hurt and damage that has been done to the victims.
+Sincere and meaningful apologies to victims, to the satisfaction of those victims, should be expected before any forgiveness or reconciliation can even be considered.
+Abusers should never be allowed to continue in their positions of authority or opportunity to abuse, and may never be able to return to such a position even after adequate demonstration of repentance.
+Forgiveness does not mean the elimination of consequences.
+Forgiving and restoring an abusive person to the environment where the abuse occurred will only encourage the abusive patterns to resume and likely embolden the abuser.
+Restoration to a right relationship with God or with the persons sinned against through confession and repentance does not mean a restoration to a position of spiritual authority is appropriate.
 No secular business leader with any degree of moral or ethical integrity would tolerate toxic and abusive behavior in their working environment, so why would churches so easily forgive and allow an abusive person to remain part of their church or ministry?

-Covert Narcissistic Abuse, Clergy Sexual Misconduct, Domestic Violence, and Child Abuse are deeply hurtful offenses to those being victimized, as well as to victims’ families and often friends.
+Covert Narcissistic Abuse, Clergy Sexual Misconduct, Domestic Violence, and Child Abuse are deeply hurtful offenses to those being victimized, as well as to victims’ families, friends, and communities.
 Those who willfully engage in such activity while posing as good Christians or good Christian leaders should have no place in the true community of repentant and redeemed followers of Christ.
 These wolves need to be identified early before they do significant damage to even their first victim.
-These wolves need to identified and removed from the flock as quickly as possible.
+These wolves need to be identified and removed from the flock as quickly as possible.

 It is the sacred duty of every good shepherd to protect his or her flock from these wolves.